Teoroo-CMC/PiNN/docs/index.md

 # Introduction

-PiNN is a Python library built on top of TensorFlow for building atomic neural networks (ANNs).
-The primary usage of PiNN is to build and train ANN interatomic potentials, but PiNN is also capable of predicting physical and chemical properties of molecules and materials.
+PiNN stands for pair-wise interaction neural network, a Python library built on top of TensorFlow for performing atomistic ML tasks.
+Besides training ML interatomic potentials, PiNN can also predict physical and chemical properties of molecules and materials (e.g. dipole moment and polarizability).
+It can be used together with the adaptive learn-on-the-fly plugin PiNNAcLe[@shao2024pinnacleadaptivelearnontheflyalgorithm] and the heterogeneous electrode plugin PiNNwall[@PiNNwall] for modelling electrochemical systems.

 ## Flexibility